CentreForDigitalHumanities/Textcavator/documentation/Distrobox development setup.md

 alter user johndoe superuser;
 ```

 Use `exit` to quit.

-To check, you should now be able to run `psql` from the command line (without `sudo -u postgres`) and enter the psql prompt.
+To check that everything it working, stop the container, restart, and type `psql` in the command line.
+This should open the psql prompt.

 The default port for PostgreSQL is 5432, but if that port is occupied (usually because PostgreSQL is already running on the host), it will use a different port.
 Check the port with: